edanarredo/Bootstrap-Practice-Tinder-Mock/README.md

 TinDog

-Tindog is a mock up of the dating-app called "Tinder" created under the guidance of a Udemy instructor
+This is a responsive portfolio website that could be used for a startup whose product/services are delivered primarily through a mobile application (no need for a complex website).

+This is supposed to be a mock-up of the real service Tinder.

-Technologies used - HTML, CSS, Bootstrap 4
+Technologies used: HTML, CSS, Bootstrap 4

+You can view a deployment of the website here: https://edanarredo.github.io/Tinder-Website-Mockup/